-Valuation date: June 30, 2018 Actuarial cost method: Entry Age Normal Asset valuation method: Market value of Assets Investment rate of return: 3.75% net of OPEB plan investment expense Medical inflation: 4.50% as of June 30, 2018 and for future periods Dental trend rate: 4.00% as of June 30, 2018 and for future periods Preretirement mortality: It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 Blue Collar Mortality with Scale MP-2015, fully generational.
+Valuation date: June 30, 2020

+Actuarial cost method: Entry Age Normal

+Asset valuation method: Market value of Assets

+Investment rate of return: Partial Prefunding: 2.5% (previously 3.75%), net of investment expenses

+Medical inflation: 4.50% as of June 30, 2020 and for future periods is represented by the RP-2014 Blue Collar Mortality with Scale MP-2015, fully generational.
 Mortality for retired members is represented by the RP-2014 Blue Collar Mortality Table set forward five years for males and 3 years for females, fully generational.
-Mortality for disabled members is represented by the RP-2000 Mortality Table set forward six years.
-Marriage Assumptions: 80% of males and 60% of females assumed to be married with wives to be three years younger than their husband
+Mortality for disabled members is represented by the RP-2000 Mortality Table set forward six

+Dental trend rate: 4.00% as of June 30, 2020 and for future periods be three years younger than their husband